Transfer Shares for Private Limited Company

 - Post this, the company informs other shareholders regarding share availability and the last date to purchase the stock.

-Note: If any of the existing shareholders wants to purchase shares, he must be allowed to do so.
+Note: If any of the existing shareholders want to purchase shares, he must be allowed to do so.
 If no existing shareholder shows interest in the shares, or the available shares are more than what the existing shareholders wish to buy, the shares could be transferred or sold to an external partner.

 - The SH-4 or Share transfer act should be duly executed by both the share transferor and buyer.

-- In compliance with the Indian Stamp Act, a Stamp Duty should be paid and the stamps with appropriate value should be pasted on the transfer certificate.
+- In compliance with the Indian Stamp Act, a Stamp Duty should be paid and the stamps with appropriate value should be pasted on the company shares transfer certificate.
 The stamps that were issued at the time or before the signing of the transfer deed must be cancelled.

 - The corresponding share certificate must be changed as per the share transfer deed and forwarded to the company.
 A share transfer deed should be deposited to the company on behalf of the customer under sixty days from the date of execution.